If you've ever had irritated or sore private parts, you might've heard that a sitz bath could help soothe them. But what exactly is a sitz bath?

 - Hemorrhoids (swollen veins in your anus and rectum)

-- Anal fissures (a small tear in the tissue that lines the anus)
+- Anal problems like abscesses, fistulas and fissures (a small tear in the tissue that lines the anus)

-- Postpartum recovery from an episiotomy (a surgical incision made to widen the vaginal opening during birth)
+- Postpartum recovery from a vaginal tear or episiotomy (a surgical incision made to widen the vaginal opening during birth)

 - Other forms of post-operative recovery (for instance, after a surgery to remove hemorrhoids)